 Meet the Maker

 Fair Bloom represents the vision of all women knowing their true beauty and worth.
-It is the desire for women to recognise that who they are is wonderfully acceptable, uniquely theirs and definitely, definitely enough; there is no need to be more of this or less of that.
-We are fearfully and wonderfully made.
-God knit us together in our mother's womb and knew us even before we were born.
-He does not make mistakes.
+It is the desire for women to recognise that who we are is wonderfully acceptable, uniquely ours and definitely, definitely enough; there is no need to be more of this or less of that.
 We are beautiful because we are His.

 The word ‘beautiful’ seems to have lost the rich offering it carries.
 The suffix -ful tagged on at the end of a word is often overlooked.
 But what if we broke the word down?